 - 32. During the Inquiry period, Sumner Institution for the Deaf and Dumb (renamed Van Asch College in 1980) in Ōtautahi Christchurch, and Kelston School for the Deaf in Tāmaki Makaurau Auckland were the main public providers of Deaf education.
 Both schools were run and funded by the State. - 33.
-Chapter 1 of the Inquiry's Van Asch College and Kelston School for the Deaf case study, Our Hands Were Tied, sets out the context and history of these two schools.
+Chapter 1 of the Van Asch College and Kelston School for the Deaf case study sets out the context and history of these two schools.

-- 34. Part 2 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, includes more detailed contextual and historical information relevant to the abuse and neglect of Deaf people in care: - > Chapter 2 describes traditional Māori, Pacific and settler societal attitudes to care - > Chapter 3 describes the arrival of missionaries in Aotearoa New Zealand and the start of colonisation, including the State's role in education - > Chapter 4 explains societal attitudes to Deaf people during the Inquiry period - > Chapters 5 and 6 summarise key events in Aotearoa New Zealand's social and economic history in 1900-1950 and 1950-1970 - > Chapter 7 summarises key events in Aotearoa New Zealand's social and economic history in 1970-1990, including the introduction of Total Communication and the increasing visibility of Deaf people in society - > Chapter 8 discusses the limited demographic data available about Deaf people during the Inquiry period - > Chapter 9 summarises Aotearoa New Zealand's system of government, education legislation and the Department of Education, including the history of special schools - > Chapter 10 describes the State-run disability care settings during the Inquiry period, including psychopaedic institutions, sheltered workshops and special schools - > Chapter 11 describes the faith-based care settings during the Inquiry period, including St Dominic's School for the Deaf in two locations (Te Whanganui-ā-Tara Wellington and Manawatu).
+- 34. Part 2 of the Final Report includes more detailed contextual and historical information relevant to the abuse and neglect of Deaf people in care: - > Chapter 2 describes traditional Māori, Pacific and settler societal attitudes to care - > Chapter 3 describes the arrival of missionaries in Aotearoa New Zealand and the start of colonisation, including the State's role in education - > Chapter 4 explains societal attitudes to Deaf people during the Inquiry period - > Chapters 5 and 6 summarise key events in Aotearoa New Zealand's social and economic history in 1900-1950 and 1950-1970 - > Chapter 7 summarises key events in Aotearoa New Zealand's social and economic history in 1970-1990, including the introduction of Total Communication and the increasing visibility of Deaf people in society - > Chapter 8 discusses the limited demographic data available about Deaf people during the Inquiry period - > Chapter 9 summarises Aotearoa New Zealand's system of government, education legislation and the Department of Education, including the history of special schools - > Chapter 10 describes the State-run disability care settings during the Inquiry period, including psychopaedic institutions, sheltered workshops and special schools - > Chapter 11 describes the faith-based care settings during the Inquiry period, including St Dominic's School for the Deaf in two locations (Te Whanganui-a-Tara Wellington and Manawatu).